 YEAR IN REVIEW

-- During the year 2016/2017 Youth Unlimited has continued to provide needed resources for those in our community who often feel they have nowhere else to turn.
+- During the year 2017/2018 Youth Unlimited celebrated its 50th year of service to children and families in our community.
+We provide the services described below to those who often feel they have nowhere else to turn.

 - 40% of kids had permanent placement at discharge